 Space tech startup funding comprises venture funding for space travel, satellite manufacturing, aerospace technology, etc. This would mean that venture capitalists have a buffet of choices when space technology is a $200 billion market spanning startups manufacturing products for use on earth, in the air, the suborbital, and on the edge of space.
 Space tech startups that have enjoyed $5.5 billion in 2020 have raised $3.6 billion across 94 deals in the first six months of 2021.
 The $5.2 billion in venture funding for space tech startups include funding for SpaceX’s $850M and Relatively Space’s $650M.

 Space Tech Startups: The New VC Appetite

-What may appear like the impact of Branson and Bezos in the space technology sector actually started two years ago, accelerated by a growing number of startups building satellite technologies and investors with predictive mindsets able to read the aftermath of a robust space infrastructure to propel investments and civilian astronauts to space.
-In this regard, we see that San Francisco, CA, based Alsop Louie Partners’ investment portfolio invested in the afore discussed Phase Four and Ursa Major Technologies that develops high-performing and low-cost, reliable engines for launch and hypersonic applications.
-In 2019, Alsop Louie Partners invested in Aurora Insights that develops technologies to map radio frequency (RF) from collection platforms in space (satellite), in the air (aircraft), and on the ground (vehicles and fixed ground sensors).
+What may appear like the impact of Branson and Bezos in the space technology sector started two years ago, accelerated by a growing number of startups building satellite technologies and investors with predictive mindsets able to read the aftermath of a robust space infrastructure to propel investments and civilian astronauts to space.
+In this regard, San Francisco, CA, based Alsop Louie Partners’ investment portfolio invested in the afore discussed Phase Four and Ursa Major Technologies that develops high-performing and low-cost, reliable engines for launch and hypersonic applications.
+In 2019, Alsop Louie Partners invested in Aurora Insights, which develops technologies to map radio frequency (RF) from collection platforms in space (satellite), in the air (aircraft), and on the ground (vehicles and fixed ground sensors).